codernotfound-219/dotfiles/README.md

 ## 📝 Notes

 - Some paths may need adjustment for your system
-- The debug configuration contains a personal path that should be updated
 - Plugins and tools may require additional setup on first run